alpyen/zynq-gbcartreader/README.md

 # ZYNQ GBCartReader - Read & Write GameBoy cartridges

-This project is aimed to dive into FPGA SoCs and embedded software development by desining a system that's able to read and write to gameboy cartridges with a custom designed PCB which interfaces between the FPGA and the game cartridge.
+This project is aimed to dive into FPGA SoCs and embedded software development by designing a system that's able to read and write to gameboy cartridges with a custom designed PCB which interfaces between the FPGA and the game cartridge.

 Starting from a very basic bitbanging implementation solely running on the ARM core,